 Corners are prone to wear.
-Not the most durable case.
+Not the most durable.

 Ultra-tough construction and sleek design.
 Raised lips and camera cutout.
 Easy-feel button indents.
 Logo cutout is a nice touch and improves grip.

-Scratches and scuffs to the case are easily visible.
+Scratches and scuffs are easily visible.
 Sharp edges can be uncomfortable to hold.

 Good fit that's easy to grip.
 Features 2 layers: soft silicone inner sleeve and smooth outer shell.
 Raised lip for screen protection.
 Extra large port cutouts ensure proper fit for chargers and headphone jacks.